ahandsel/qiita-articles/public/garoon-to-apple-calendar-export-en.md

 A bookmarklet is a small piece of JavaScript code that can be stored as a bookmark in a web browser.

-When you click on it, the code runs on the current web page, making it easy to extend the browser's functionality.
+When you click on it, the code runs on the current web page, making extending the browser's functionality easy.

 ## Code Breakdown